davidbarone/Dbarone.Net.Mapper/Documentation.md

 <small>[Back to top](#top)</small>
 >### <a id='dbaronenetmapperbuildmemberinternalmembername'></a>property: InternalMemberName
 #### Summary
  The internal member name.
-Mapping from source to destination is done via matching internal names.
+Mapping from source to target is done via matching internal names.

 <small>[Back to top](#top)</small>